prometheus-operator/prometheus-operator/Documentation/api.md

 <td>
 <p>A list of DNS resolver options.
 This will be merged with the base options generated from DNSPolicy.
-Duplicated entries will be removed.
 Resolution options given in Options will override those that appear in the base DNSPolicy.</p>
 </td>
 </tr>